Describe the time when you first talked in a foreign language: IELTS Speaking Cue Card

 What challenges did you face while learning English?

-How has your experience with English changed since that first time?
+How has your experience with English influenced your life today?

 Band 7